tmdangudacity/CarND-Semantic-Segmentation/README.md

 ```

-It was found that the best results were obtained training the network with the following values of hyperparameters:
+It was found that the best results were obtained by training the network with the following values of hyperparameters:
 ```
 Start training, Epochs:  48 , Batch size:  10 , Keep prob:  0.5 , Learning rate:  0.00085
 ```